euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 As virtual-machine-languages, Python and Java both depend on native language bindings/extensions in many scenarios.
 Especially scientific code mostly relies on NumPy or native interfaces to some computation- or control-framework that connects Python to problem-specific hardware or libraries.
 Developing and maintaining such bindings is usually a difficult and error-prone task.
 One major goal of the JyNI-project is to let Python and Java – with the help of [JYTHON]_ – share their pools of language-bindings, vastly enriching both ecosystems.

 While Jython already enables Python-code to access Java-frameworks and also native JNI Java/C-extensions, it currently locks out all CPython-specific extensions.
 Remember that this does not only affect the actual C-extensions, but also all Python-frameworks that have a – maybe single, subtle – dependency on such an extension.
-Such dependencies can include:
+Dependencies can include:

-* Libraries like NumPy are written directly in terms of the C-API.
+* Libraries like NumPy that are written directly in terms of the C-API.
 These libraries, which in turn link native libraries like BLAS, are widely used in the Python ecosystem, especially in scientific code.

 * Cython is a popular tool to build optimized C-code from Python source that has been annotated with types and other declaration, using the C-API to link.